-Further, certain of our directors, officers, employees, business associates and related persons have indicated an interest in purchasing an aggregate of up to 5% of the shares of our common stock in this offering at the initial offering price in a reserved share program.
+Further, certain of our directors, officers, employees, business associates and related persons have agreed to purchase approximately 5% of the shares of our common stock in this offering at the initial offering price in a reserved share program.
 To the extent these persons purchase reserved shares in this offering, fewer shares may be actively traded in the public market because these stockholders will be restricted from selling the shares by restrictions under applicable securities laws and the lock-up agreements described in the "Shares eligible for future sale" and "Underwriting" sections of this prospectus, which would reduce the liquidity of the market for our common stock.